andrasq/node-qfifo/README.md

 ### fifo.rsync( callback )

-Checkpoint the current `fifo.position` byte offset of the next unread line so if the fifo is reopened it can resume reading where it left off.
-Saves the information to a separate file named after fifo file but with a `'.hd'` extension added, eg `filename.hd`.
+Checkpoint the byte offset of the next unread line from `fifo.position` so if the fifo is reopened it can resume reading where it left off.
+The information is saved in JSON form to a separate file named the same as the fifo `filename` but with `'.hd'` appended.

 ### fifo.position